nstliveinst — NST script to customize the liveinst process.

 perform various post setup scripts to configure NST

-as if one did the full "NST Live" hard disk
+as if one did the full "NST Live

 installation.
 Follow any instructions prompted by this mode of